 Ready to jump into List Week?
 Let's get organized with the Holiday Grand Plan!

-This week's assignment, from Katie Leckey's Cleaning Grand Plan:
+This week's cleaning assignment, from Katie Leckey's Cleaning Grand Plan:

 The front porch is an important asset to your home.
 First impressions are important.
 If the entrance to your home is a mess, then it doesn't matter how organized the inside is, you're still perceived as a "messie".
 Assemble your supplies, broom, window cleaner, screwdrivers, paper for lists, trash can.